 |Funding opportunity||Institutional funding for U.S.-based institutions/organizations with 501(c)(3) status|

-The goals of the “Grant Program: Japan-U.S. Global Partnership” are to support Japan-U.S. collaborative projects that will help resolve global issues of common concern, and to support the individuals who organize and participate in these projects.
+The goals of the “Grant Program: Japan-U.S. Global Partnership” are to support Japan-U.S. collaborative projects that will help resolve global issues of common concern, projects that build partnerships among diverse professions and backgrounds necessary to successfully address those issues, and to support the individuals who organize and participate in such projects.

-- Creating a society enriched by science and technology
+(3) Creating a society enriched by science and technology.